The Great Khali: Television and film

-From October 2010 to January 2011, Khali appeared as a contestant on the Indian reality television show Bigg Boss (season 4), where he finished as the first runner-up.
+From October 2010 to January 2011, Khali appeared as a contestant on the fourth season of the Indian reality television show Bigg Boss, where he finished as the first runner-up.
 Due to his size, the show made special accommodations for him, including a custom-built bed.
 In 2011, he made guest appearances on international television, including a brief cameo in episode 18 of NBC's Outsourced, and as Atog, a rock-smashing giant, in the Disney Channel series Pair of Kings.

 Khali has also made appearances on various Indian comedy and talk shows, including Aap Ki Adalat, Comedy Nights with Kapil, Comedy Nights Bachao, and The Kapil Sharma Show.

 In addition to television, Khali has acted in several films, both in Hollywood and Indian cinema.
 He made his film debut in 2005 as Turley in The Longest Yard, followed by roles in Get Smart (2008), MacGruber (2010), and the Indian films Kushti (2010), Ramaa: The Saviour (2010), and HOUBA!
 On the Trail of the Marsupilami (2012).
 In 2023, he appeared in the Bangladeshi action thriller MR-9: Do or Die.